holidayextras/culture/README.md

-# Holiday Extras Coding Culture
+# Holiday Extras Engineering Culture

 ## Overview

-This is a collection of documents that outline Holiday Extras' culture and developer expectations.
+Our intention is to define a set of values and expectations for engineers and to have a place where best practices may be outlined.
+By doing so we aim to create a sense of pride, accountability and creativity within our engineering team at Holiday Extras.

 ## Contents